lauragupta/ReadMeMaker/README.md

 ## Description

-Create great README files using inquirer and terminal
+Use this project to create fantastic REAME.md files using inquirer and your terminal

 ## Table of Contents